learninguser/notes/Day58.md

 ### 1. Replica set

 - Suppose if the traffic is very high, we need to change the name of the pod manually and provision it manually which is a painful process
-- Instead we can handover this job to K8s and it provisions the pods on our behalf
+- Instead we can handover this job to K8s using ReplicaSet and it provisions the pods on our behalf

   `sets/01-replicaset.yaml`